Jake-Prickett/spm-android-support-tracking/README.md

-# Swift Package Support Data Processing
+# Swift Package Android Migration Analysis

-A data analysis tool for the Swift Android Working Group that analyzes Swift packages currently supporting Linux but lacking Android support.
-This tool helps prioritize migration efforts by analyzing repository popularity, dependencies, and community engagement.
+A comprehensive data analysis tool supporting the [Swift Android Working Group](https://github.com/swift-android/swift-android-working-group) initiative to prioritize Swift package migrations for Android compatibility.
+This tool analyzes 847 Swift packages that currently support Linux but lack Android support, providing data-driven insights to guide migration efforts.

+## Project Goals

+The Swift Android Working Group aims to accelerate Swift's adoption on Android by enabling existing Swift packages to work seamlessly across platforms.
+This tool contributes by:

+- **Identifying High-Impact Packages**: Analyze popularity metrics, dependency relationships, and community engagement to prioritize which packages would unlock the most value when migrated
+- **Mapping Package Dependencies**: Build comprehensive dependency graphs to understand migration cascades and identify foundational packages
+- **Providing Data-Driven Insights**: Generate detailed reports with priority rankings, impact analysis, and migration recommendations
+- **Supporting Community Efforts**: Create accessible visualizations and reports that help maintainers and contributors understand migration opportunities

 ## Overview

-This project processes 1000+ Swift packages from the Swift Package Index to:
+This analysis tool processes 847 Swift packages from the Swift Package Index that support Linux but not Android, providing:

-- 📊 Analyze repository popularity and community metrics from GitHub
+- Repository popularity analysis from GitHub metadata
+- Dependency network mapping and impact analysis
-- 🔍 Identify high-impact packages for Android compatibility migration
+- Multi-factor priority scoring for migration efforts
-- 🕸️ Map dependency relationships between packages
-- 🎯 Generate priority rankings based on data-driven insights
-- 📈 Create comprehensive reports and interactive visualizations
+- Interactive reports and visualizations
+- Comprehensive data exports for community use

 ## Data Flow Overview